MikroElektronika/mikrosdk_click_v2/clicks/charger23/details.md

 ## Example Description

-> This example demonstrates the use of Charger 23 click board by enabling the device and then reading and displaying the charger status.
+> This example demonstrates the use of Charger 23 Click board by enabling the device and then reading and displaying the charger status.

 **The demo application is composed of two sections :**